 Students who need few or no credits through the essay submission process need turn in only the number of essays that address their individual needs and the class requirements.

 You may earn a maximum of twenty-one (21) credits.
 Students may write up to seven (7) course equivalent essays that will earn three (3) credits each for meeting course equivalent standards; otherwise students receive no credit.
 Essays are worth three credits based on the number of credits students can earn through a CLEP exam or transfer credit.
 If students write in a subject area that also satisfies the University Core requirement, the subject area requirement will be satisfied; but students still need to achieve the overall required University Core credits for graduation.
-Please consult your Univeristy advisor for additional information on options to meet graduation requirements.
+Please consult your Academic Success Coach for additional information on options to meet graduation requirements.

 Yes you may write essays on more than one topic in a given discipline but you may not write on the same topic twice.
 For example, you may write several essays in Theology or Communication.
 You may not, however, write more than one essay in a given topic (only one Spiritual Autobiography, for example).